School Counseling Program

 |COUN 5710||Internship in Secondary School Counseling|

-Dr. Kristi Gibbs is the Interim Coordinator of the School Counseling Program.
+Please contact Dr. Shekila Melchior, she is the Coordinator of the School Counseling Program.